deepdatadriven/Data_Mining/README.md

 Welcome.
 The data mining course presents methods and systems for mining varied data and discovering knowledge from data.
 After detailing a data mining system architecture and tasks, the course examines and compares specific methods in data mining, such as data preparation, classification, clustering, and text mining.
 Several applications are detailed, and tools to build new applications are provided.
 The task of knowledge discovery is then outlined as a higher-level goal of data mining.
 Familiarity with statistics, and database systems; in particular database design is expected.

 ### The primary objectives of the course are:
-•	Understand algorithms and methods of data mining.
+•	Understand algorithms and methods of data mining.  </br>
-•	Develop data mining programs and applications.
+•	Develop data mining programs and applications. </br>
-•	Program using available data mining tools and general-purpose languages.
+•	Program using available data mining tools and general-purpose languages. </br>
-•	Understand analysis, metrics, visualization and navigation of data mining results.
+•	Understand analysis, metrics, visualization and navigation of data mining results. </br>
-•	Learn how to use a few commercial data mining tools (amongst a selection of: RStudio, Microsoft Analysis Services, RapidMiner, Jung library, Weka).
+•	Learn how to use a few commercial data mining tools (amongst a selection of: RStudio, Microsoft Analysis Services, RapidMiner, Jung library, Weka).</br>

 ### The outcomes of the course are:
-Upon successful completion of the course, students are able to:
+Upon successful completion of the course, students are able to:</br>
-•     Explain the basic principles of the primary data mining techniques.
+•     Explain the basic principles of the primary data mining techniques.</br>
-•     Explain the difference between data mining, data warehousing, machine learning, etc.
+•     Explain the difference between data mining, data warehousing, machine learning, etc. </br>
-•     Design mining models and manage databases to enable data mining technologies as part of larger systems.
+•     Design mining models and manage databases to enable data mining technologies as part of larger systems.</br>
 •     Describe issues facing latest trends in data mining.

 ### Prerequisite: